-The 2015 Mustang has been officially introduced to the public!
-Below you will find all the reveal and officially released information about the new S550 Mustang.
-That means no more rumors, spy photos, renderings, 3D models ect ect.
-We will finally see real world images and concrete information that you can expect to have available to you at the dealership.
+The 2015 S550 Mustang has been officially introduced to the public!
+Below you will find all the revealed and officially released information about the new S550 Mustang.
+That means no more rumors, spy photos, renderings, 3D models etc. We will finally see real-world images and concrete information that you can expect to have available to you at the dealership.

-We own a huge thanks to the guys over at StangTV.com for collecting a vast amount of the “official” 2015 Mustang information and specs.
-You can see their full write up at the bottom.
+We owe a huge thanks to the guys over at StangTV.com for collecting a vast amount of the “official” 2015 Mustang information and specs.
+You can see their full write-up at the bottom.
 While reading be sure to comment below and let us know what you think about the new S550 Mustang.
 We will be sure to continually update this information as more concrete information becomes available!!

 Upfront there again are some significant changes.
 The S550 Mustang will feature large upper and lower grille openings for maximum cooling capabilities.
 In the pictures below you will also see that the GT 5.0L model also has what appears to be functional hood vents.
-Unlike the 2013-14 hood vents, these have been pushed down closer the front bumper.
-The super aggressive looking headlights feature HID project style headlights with LED tri-bar accents upfront.
-Also below you will see the GT model features Fog lights that have been moved down to the lower outer section of the front bumper – gone are the 2005-14 upper grille mounted fog lights.
+Unlike the 2013-14 hood vents, these have been pushed down closer to the front bumper.
+The super aggressive-looking headlights feature HID project style headlights with LED tri-bar accents upfront.
+Also below you will see the GT model features Fog lights that have been moved down to the lower outer section of the front bumper – gone are the 2005-14 upper grille-mounted fog lights.

 The interior of the new S550 Mustang is one of the most stunning interiors I have seen in a long time!
 It is by far one of the best improvements I have seen in some time.
-Ford used real world materials to build the bulk of the interior – aluminum, leather and stitching.
-They also includes plenty of technology improvements such as MyFord Touch with SYNC & Navigation.
-There is now push button start and metallic flip switches that are reminiscing of the Ford GT.
+Ford used real-world materials to build the bulk of the interior – aluminum, leather, and stitching.
+They also include plenty of technology improvements such as MyFord Touch with SYNC & Navigation.
+There are now push-button start and metallic flip switches that are reminiscing of the Ford GT.
 The steering wheel looks more like a control center than a steering wheel; thus putting all your information and comforts literally at your fingertips.
 The pictures below will speak volumes more than I ever could!

 The new S550 Mustang is one of the greatest things to come along in our community in a long time.
 One of the biggest changes on this platform has been the upgraded suspension.
 Front and rear have changed in many different areas over older models.

 Starting with the front, one of the biggest differences you may notice would be the lower control arm.
-If you had a 2014 and 2015 model next to each other you can see the major difference.
-Instead of using one large traditional A arm the S550 uses 2 separate links with their own ball joint.
+If you had a 2014 and 2015 model next to each other you can see a major difference.
+Instead of using one large traditional A-arm the S550 uses 2 separate links with its own ball joint.
 By doing this, Ford had dramatically improved steering geometry and overall handling capabilities.
 Some things however will still look the same.
 Front struts and mounts remain restively unchanged.
-The front sway bar’s on the S550 is very similar as the older model as well.
+The front sway bar’s on the S550 are very similar to the older model as well.
 Just like the S197 models, there is always room for improvement on the S550.

 Now let’s move to the rear of the vehicle.
-The S550 is equipped with a brand new IRS (independent Rear Suspension) setup.
-I know some of you may cringe at the thought of an IRS equipped Mustang after the history of the 99-04 Cobra’s.
-Improvements Ford has made on this include eliminating the standard double wishbone set-up the Cobra’s used in the past.
-The S550 platform has the IRS as standard equipment on these years, unlike the prior year’s being solid axle options.
-Yes, one of the most common issues with any IRS equipped vehicle is wheel hop.
+The S550 is equipped with a brand new IRS (Independent Rear Suspension) setup.
+I know some of you may cringe at the thought of an IRS-equipped Mustang after the history of the 99-04 Cobras.
+Improvements Ford has made on this include eliminating the standard double-wishbone set-up the Cobra used in the past.
+The S550 platform has the IRS as standard equipment on these years, unlike the prior years being solid-axle options.
+Yes, one of the most common issues with any IRS-equipped vehicle is wheel hop.
 You may ask, “What exactly is wheel hop”?
 Wheel Hop is the alteration of your drive wheels obtaining and losing traction.
 If you have ever experienced this first hand, you know what I am talking about.
 The IRS’ on this car are still prone to this issue.
-They are very similar to previous models like the Cobra’s.
+They are very similar to previous models like the Cobras.
 Companies like BMR, FRPP, Steeda, and UPR have with issue whipped.

 Many simple fixes like the vertical links, toe rods, and axle shafts can improve on the wheel hop problems.
 Improved IRS bushings and mount kits help stiffen up the rear as well.
 Overall the S550 is a perfect starting point for any Mustang enthusiast like us.